-- Although amendments to Social Security (Students and Miscellaneous Amendments) Regulations allow students who have suspended their studies to claim JSA once they have recovered or ceased caring duties, there are other students who do not qualify for JSA and may be left without any source of financial support.
-These may include: - Students waiting to rejoin their course after the expiry of one year since suspension; - Sick students waiting 28 weeks to receive Income Support: and - Students deemed unavailable for work and not entitled to JSA because they are doing significant amounts of work in preparation for their return to their course.
+- 11. Although Jobseeker's Allowance (JSA) / Universal Credit (UC) may be available to students who are waiting to resume their studies following a period of suspension due to illness or caring duties, there are other students who do not qualify for JSA/UC and may be left without any source of financial support.
+These may include: - students waiting to rejoin their course after the expiry of one year since suspension; - sick students waiting 28 weeks to receive Income Support; and - students deemed unavailable for work and not entitled to JSA/UC because they are doing significant amounts of study in preparation for their return to their course.